cyralinc/terraform-provider-cyral/docs/resources/repository_access_gateway.md

 ### Required

 - `binding_id` (String) ID of the binding that will be set as the access gatway for the given repository.
 - `repository_id` (String) ID of the repository the access gateway is associated with.
-This is also theimport id for this resource.
+This is also the import ID for this resource.
 - `sidecar_id` (String) ID of the sidecar that will be set as the access gatway for the given repository.

 ### Read-Only